nnoromiv/pyMail/README.md

 ## Functionalities

+- Messages are read from the `messages.json` file
-- Sends Multiple Mails to One Recipient.
+- Sends Mails to Requested Recipient else falls to default Recipient.
 - Sends the mail one after the other in respect to the time out set.
 - Kills the system when all is sent.